 When it comes to website builders, so many discussions have been held regarding Shopify vs Custom-built websites: Which one should we invest in?
 Both have their advantages and disadvantages, along with various elements to consider before making the final investment.

-With that being said, we are going to identify the differences between Shopify vs custom-built websites and answer the key questions: which one should we invest in when running an eCommerce site?
+With that being said, we are going to identify the differences between Shopify vs custom-built websites.
+Before answering the key question: which one should we invest in when running an eCommerce site, we will discuss on below aspect:

 Let’s get started!